11 personal development strategies that really work

 5. Go at your own pace

-This is similar to the previous point.
 As well as starting small, you shouldn't pressurise yourself to achieve something in too short a timeframe.
-We often overcommit, so if you can't reach your goal in the time you have allowed, be kind to yourself and relax the deadline.
+We often overcommit, so if you can't reach your goal in the time you have allowed, make sure to set more achievable goals in future.
 If your goal is marathon-like, you might not achieve it all in one go, but each step you take will be a step nearer the finishing line.

 6. Improve existing skills